vicramon/ember-tutorial/chapters/creating-a-lead.md

     link-to 'leads.new' | New Lead
 ```

 Now refresh and try it.
 Everything should work, but it's not perfect.
-As is you can create leads where every attribute is null.
-We should perform some validations here to prevent this.
+You can create leads where every attribute is null.
+We should perform a validation here to prevent this.

 ## Perform Validations

 Validation libraries for Ember exist and if you want to use one I recommend [Dockyard's Ember Validations](https://github.com/dockyard/ember-validations) library.
-However, given Ember's robust object system and the control it gives you over the client, you don't necessarily need a library.
+However, given Ember's robust object system and the large amount of control it gives you over the client, you don't necessarily need a library.

 I'm going to do these validations by hand.
 There are any number of different ways to do validations, this is just one.